project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/index.md

 If you plan to modify and contribute code to the Sunbird project, we recommend you [Install Sunbird on Laptop]( developer-docs/installation/installing_sunbirdon_laptop/){:target="_blank"}.
 This allows you to get started quickly and help extend Sunbird.

-### Deploy Sunbird for upto 10 Thousand Users
+### Deploy Sunbird for up to 10 Thousand Users

-If you plan to run Sunbird for upto 10 thousand users, we recommend you follow the [Medium scale deployment](developer-docs/installation/medium_scale_deploy/){:target="_blank"} process.
+If you plan to run Sunbird for up to 10 thousand users, we recommend you follow the [Medium scale deployment](developer-docs/installation/medium_scale_deploy/){:target="_blank"} process.
 This option uses less resources to run Sunbird and has some limits on how much the installed application can scale.

 ### Deploy Sunbird for over 10 Thousand Users

 If you plan to run Sunbird in a setting with over 10 thousand users, we recommend you follow the [Large scale deployment](){:target="_blank"} process.
-This will deploy Sunbird to a cloud-hosting provider of your choice in a fully containerised manner.
+This will deploy Sunbird to a cloud-hosting provider of your choice in a fully containerized manner.
 The containers allow you to scale the resources Sunbird consumes based on the usage.